Qualitative Reasoning Group

 Tomai, E. and Forbus, K. (2009).
 What are you going to do, talk me to death?
 Exploring the narrative state in interactive entertainment.
 AAAI Spring Symposium on Intelligent Narrative Technologies II.
 Palo Alto, CA. [Interactive Entertainment]

-Wagner, E. J., Liu, J., Birnbaum, L. & Forbus, K.D.
+Wagner, E. J., Liu, J., Birnbaum, L. and Forbus, K.D.
 (2009).
 Rich Interfaces for Reading News on the Web.
 Proceedings of the 2009 International Conference on Intelligent User Interfaces (IUI 2009).
 Slides PDF [Intelligence Analysis]

 2008 [back to the top]